slashback100/presence_simulation/README.md

 # Use it

-The component will create an entity called `sensor.resence_simulation`.
+The component will create an entity called `sensor.presence_simulation`.
 This entity will be set to `on` when the entity is running. `off` otherwise.
 Three services are available:
 ## Start the simulation
 The service `presence_simulation.start` will start the simulation and set the `sensor.presence_simulation` entity to `on`.